Generation of profile data

 https://github.com/sneumann/xcms/issues/49.
 Thus it is suggested

-to use the functions binYonX
+to use the functions binYonX in combination with

-imputeLinInterpol
+imputeLinInterpol instead.

 Value

-, a numeric vector of length num
+For prof*, a numeric vector of length num.

-, a matrix with dimensions num
+For prof*M, a matrix with dimensions num by

-, the data type is integer, for all others it
+For MaxIdx, the data type is integer, for all others it

 is double.